sexwork/sexwork.us/privacy/index.rst

 up your mind keep firm in those choices throughout a client's visit.
 We strongly recommend not changing your services during a session with a client.

+If you make a mistake and do go past a boundary, that's ok.
+It's a learning process, strive to do better with your boundaries next time, and definitely enforce them with that same client if you see them again.

 Photos/media
 ------------
 If you post/give away pictures/media of yourself, decide if you want to show your face or any distinguishing marks (tattoos/etc).